wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

     (3) In a prosecution for financing of terrorism, it is not necessary for the prosecutor to prove that the funds collected or provided were actually used, in full or in part, to carry out a terrorist act.

-    (4) A person who commits financing of terrorism is liable on conviction on indictment to imprisonment for a term not exceeding 14 years.
+    (4) A person who commits financing of terrorism is liable on conviction to imprisonment for a term not exceeding 14 years.

-    Section 8(2): repealed, on 20 November 2007, by [section 7][160] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).
+    Section 8(2): repealed, on 20 November 2007, by [section 7][161] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

-    Section 8(2A): inserted, on 22 June 2005, by [section 4][161] of the Terrorism Suppression Amendment Act 2005 (2005 No 83).
+    Section 8(2A): inserted, on 22 June 2005, by [section 4][162] of the Terrorism Suppression Amendment Act 2005 (2005 No 83).

+    Section 8(4): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Dealing with property